cvasquez23/portfolio-site/README.md

 **Isabella County - Mount Pleasant, MI**

-Develops and maintains the Isabella County Website.
+Develops and maintains the Isabella County website.
 Researches technologies to enable the website presence to grow with further functionalities to make the website accessible and relevant.